openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 libraries such as reflection (where everything is expressed as `Object` or `Object[]`) -- they can only do so through their wrapper companions.

-Having to go through the wrapper companions is not intrinsically terrible; the meaning of `ArrayList<Integer>` is clear enough, and autoboxing lets us deal with such types in a syntactically convenient way.
+Having to go through the wrapper companions is not necessarily awful; the meaning of `ArrayList<Integer>` is clear enough, and autoboxing lets us deal with such types in a syntactically convenient way.
 But objects have identity whereas primitives do not, and boxing is not able to fully paper over this gap.